 - Be honest.
 No one is perfect and even seasoned leaders can struggle with understanding how to implement diversity.
 Approaching the issue with honesty will show self-reflection and encourage others to join in on improving the problem.

-2. Fewer CEOs Are Women than Are Named David
+2. There Are Fewer CEOs Who Are Women Than Men In Leadership Roles Named David

-When a single name outnumbers an entire gender, it reveals a staggering problem.
-This stat reveals just how few opportunities women get in the business world, and no matter what people may think, it’s not because women can’t handle leadership.
-Women are more than capable of handling all the demands of a business — the people in charge simply aren’t letting them prove themselves.
+When a single name outnumbers an entire gender in leadership, it reveals a staggering problem.
+This stat reveals just how few opportunities women get in the business world, and it’s not because women can’t handle leadership.
+Women are capable of handling all the demands of a business — the people in charge simply aren’t giving women the opportunity to prove themselves.

-3. Racially Diverse Teams Outperform Non-diverse Ones by 35%
+3. Racially Diverse Teams Outperform Non-diverse Teams by 35%

-One of the biggest things stopping managers from implementing diversity is that they’re afraid introducing people whom may not agree with each other will hamper productivity.
-For those companies, we offer the following stat.
+One of the biggest things stopping managers from implementing diversity is that they’re afraid that introducing people who may not agree with each other will hamper productivity.
+For those companies, we offer the above-mentioned stat.
 Because diverse teams outperform non-diverse ones, companies should actively try to engage with diversity initiatives as soon as possible to make sure they’re implemented, instead of trying to hamper them out of fear.